Jessieville woman held in felony stalking case

 Bahner, who lists no prior felony history, appeared via video Wednesday in Garland County District Court and pleaded innocent.

-According to court records, Bahner was arrested on May 5 on a misdemeanor charge of harassing communications involving the same man and pleaded innocent on May 8.
+According to court records, Bahner was arrested on May 5 on a misdemeanor charge of harassing communications involving the same man and pleaded not guilty on May 8.

 According to a probable cause affidavit, a man told Hot Springs Village Detective Mike Kliewer on June 12 that his ex-girlfriend, Bahner, was posting his locations on Facebook.
 He noted he had a no-contact order against her stemming from the earlier harassment complaint.